ipilcher/rhsummit/guide.md

 agents.
 Finally, it also supports nested virtualization, which allows our compute node VM(s) to run KVM guests themselves.

-You will access your personal lab environment via a bastion VM.
-To log in to the bastion, ...

-The bastion also acts as an NTP server, yum repository server, and container image registry for your environment.
+You will access your personal lab environment via a bastion VM, which also acts as an NTP server, yum repository server, and container image registry for your environment.

 ![Lab diagram](/images/lab-diagram.svg)